 “Now, I’ve never been there in winter, when you’re snowed in and you can’t go anywhere, and you and your husband want to kill each other because you can’t go to a movie.
 But at the time I was there, it was beautiful, it was magical, and it was feeling of warmth and small-town camaraderie.
 There was a longing for that in my own life, and I thought — that’s something that I would really love to put out there.”

-But wait, G.G. fans, there’s more!
-You can see my post with pics of Lorelai’s house, the Gilmore mansion, and Rory’s pool house here.
+But wait, there’s more!
+I wrote more about the show and posted pics of Lorelai’s house, the Gilmore mansion, and Rory’s pool house here.